Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Routing Approaches

 \section{Routing Approaches}

-Building on our benchmarking framework, we evaluate a comprehensive set of routing approaches ranging from simple non-parametric methods to sophisticated neural architectures.
-We organize these approaches into two categories based on their output formulation: utility prediction models that estimate performance scores and costs, and model selection approaches that directly classify queries to specific models.
-While these categories differ in their output space, they share the same input representations and underlying model architectures.
+Building on our benchmarking framework, we evaluate routing approaches ranging from simple non-parametric methods to sophisticated neural architectures.
+We organize these approaches by complexity, with all methods supporting both utility prediction (estimating performance scores and costs) and model selection (directly classifying queries to models) formulations using consistent input representations.

-\textbf{kNN Router:} A simple yet effective approach that routes queries by retrieving the $k$ most similar examples from a training set and aggregating their performance outcomes.
-For utility prediction, it averages the observed scores and costs from neighbors; for model selection, it uses majority voting among the top-performing models for similar queries.
-We explore various values of $k$ to optimize retrieval quality.
+\paragraph{Non-Parametric Methods} \textbf{k-Nearest Neighbors (kNN)} routes queries by retrieving the $k$ most similar examples from a training set and aggregating their performance outcomes.
+For utility prediction, it averages observed scores and costs from neighbors; for model selection, it uses majority voting among top-performing models for similar queries.
+This approach requires no training and adapts to new queries by leveraging local neighborhood information.

-\textbf{Linear Router:} Employs linear regression (for utility prediction) or logistic regression (for model selection) over query embeddings, providing a simple baseline that captures linear relationships between query features and routing decisions.